Coventry Building Society bereavement: 0800 587 4565

 What documents you will need

-The documents required depend on the total balance held across sole savings accounts.
+The documents required depend on the total balance held across all sole savings accounts.
 CBS’s threshold is £50,000.

 DocumentWhen required